hypertelia/hypertelia.github.io/_posts/2023-05-30-highland-trail-550-2023-race-report.md

 There was a little moisture in the air, but it was warm, there was a tailwind and I was making good progress.
 "Have you done this before?" was the usual opener once any introductions had been made, and on announcing myself as a rookie was told of the first section of bog was due before too long by one route veteran.
 And sure enough as I rode Rannoch Forest on the approach to Loch Ericht I found myself off the bike and trying to pick a line through myriad boggy patches.
 When my front wheel dug in and I needed to pull the bike to get moving again I immediately felt pain in my right shoulder blade.
 I'd half expected this, but this was immediately a 6 or 7 out of 10 on the pain scale, and upon being caught and rapidly passed by local-to-me-in-Cumbria, Mike Toyn and soon-to-be-neighbour, Rob Waller, quickly realised that in looking to manage this pain I was moving far slower than those around me.

 ---
-By way of a backstory to this pain, I had a big off a few weeks before the start: An OTB while coming down Three Rivers towards Staveley while on a social gravel ride.
+By way of a backstory to this pain, I had a big off a few weeks before the start: An 'over-the-bars' while coming down Three Rivers towards Staveley while on a social gravel ride.
 I landed heavily on my face and required surgery on mouth and tongue.
 My face had healed well but I'd also strained my rotator cuffs.
 I've been undergoing physio since, and having done a handful of rides since felt things would be ok.
 90% of motion in my shoulder is pain free, it transpires that the exact movement required to manhandle a bike when things get rough falls into that other 10%.

 ---